Jackie Kabler is a television presenter, reporter and writer.

 She spent more than nine years with GMTV as a news correspondent and presenter, during which she covered some of the biggest stories of the decade including President Clinton’s impeachment trial, the Asian tsunami, the Kosovo crisis, famine in Ethiopia, the Athens Olympics, the Soham murders and the disappearance of Madeleine McCann.

 Jackie left GMTV to work as a freelance broadcaster in 2008.
 She became a regular presenter of the ITV national morning news and a reporter across ITN’s news programmes including News at Ten; a reporter and presenter on the BBC’s Midlands Today programme; presenter of property show Selfbuilder TV on Sky’s Information TV channel; and guested as a TV gardening expert.
 Her work also appeared on the BBC’s News Channel and on CNN.

 She also worked as a media trainer and in media simulation – in particular with the armed forces – and produced, wrote and presented corporate and promotional films.

 In January 2013 Jackie joined the UK’s biggest shopping channel, QVC, as a presenter.

-A former newspaper reporter, she has also worked as a reporter and presenter for ITV West, Central TV, Five News and Setanta Sports News.
+A former newspaper reporter, she has also worked as a reporter and presenter for Channel TV, ITV West, Central TV, Five News and Setanta Sports News.

 In 2014 Jackie signed a three-book deal with publisher Accent Press.
-Her debut novel, The Dead Dog Day, will be released in October 2015.
+Her debut novel, The Dead Dog Day, was released in October 2015.